nicogravel/UNICOG_ResearchLog/docs/html/_sources/index.rst.txt

 *************************************************************
 **Goal:** keep track of progress during the research process.
 *************************************************************

-The tutorial is an adaptation of `The Good Research Code Handbook <https://goodresearch.dev>`_, by Patrick Mineault.
+This `tutorial <https://github.com/nicogravel/UNICOG_ResearchLog>`_ is an adaptation of `The Good Research Code Handbook <https://goodresearch.dev>`_, by `Patrick Mineault <https://scholar.google.com/citations?user=gpQg9uQAAAAJ&hl=en>`_.
 It is delivered as a Github repo based on `Sphinx <https://www.sphinx-doc.org/en/master/>`_, `Markdown <https://daringfireball.net/projects/markdown/>`_ and `reStructuredText <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`_ (rendered using `Github pages <https://jekyllrb.com/docs/github-pages/>`_).
 Its purpose is to provide us with a scaffold for a personalised *research log* that can be easily adapted to one's individual needs.

 Before we begin, I wanted to share a couple of stories, both as a primer and as an example of how to use the resource, its functionalities, etc.